Home > Health & Wellness > Health Library > Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Genetic syndromes associated with colorectal cancer

 About 20% to 30% of adult patients with colorectal cancer have a significant history of familial cancer; of these, about 5% have a well-defined genetic syndrome.
-The incidence of these syndromes in children has not been well defined.
-In one review, 16% of patients younger than 40 years had a predisposing factor for the development of colorectal cancer.
-A later study documented immunohistochemical evidence of mismatch repair deficiency in 31% of colorectal carcinoma samples in patients aged 30 years or younger.
-The most common genetic syndromes associated with the development of colorectal cancer are shown in Tables 4 and 5.
+The incidence of these genetic syndromes in children has not been well defined, as follows:

 Familial polyposis is inherited as a dominant trait, which confers a high degree of risk.
 Early diagnosis and surgical removal of the colon eliminates the risk of developing carcinomas of the large bowel.
 Some colorectal carcinomas in young people, however, may be associated with a mutation of the adenomatous polyposis coli (APC) gene, which also is associated with an increased risk of brain tumors and hepatoblastoma.
-The familial APC syndrome is caused by mutation of a gene on chromosome 5q, which normally suppresses proliferation of cells lining the intestine and later development of polyps.
-A double-blind, placebo-controlled, randomized phase I trial in children aged 10 to 14 years with familial adenomatous polyposis (FAP) reported that celecoxib at a dose of 16 mg/kg/day is safe for administration for up to 3 months.
-At this dose, there was a significant decrease in the number of polyps detected on colonoscopy.[Level of evidence: 1iiDiv] The role of celecoxib in the management of FAP is not known.
+Familial adenomatous polyposis (FAP) syndrome is caused by mutation of a gene on chromosome 5q, which normally suppresses proliferation of cells lining the intestine and later development of polyps.
+A double-blind, placebo-controlled, randomized phase I trial in children aged 10 to 14 years with FAP reported that celecoxib at a dose of 16 mg/kg per day is safe for administration for up to 3 months.
+At this dose, there was a significant decrease in the number of polyps detected on colonoscopy.[Level of evidence: 1iiDiv] The role of celecoxib in the management of FAP is not clear.

 Another tumor suppressor gene on chromosome 18 is associated with progression of polyps to malignant form.
 Multiple colon carcinomas have been associated with neurofibromatosis type I and several other rare syndromes.